 Students should bring a lunch each school day.
-A microwave is not accessible to students.
+There is no refrigerator or microwave for student use.
 Lunchroom guidelines:

-- When packing lunches, please remember to include napkins, utensils, etc... - Students are not to exchange any food in consideration of those who may have allergies. - Please do not bring any nuts on campus in consideration of those who may have allergies. - If your child forgets his lunch, you may bring it to school.
+- When packing lunches, please remember to include napkins, utensils, etc... - Students are not to exchange any food in consideration of those who may have allergies. - Please do not bring any nuts on campus in consideration of those who may have allergies. - ❖ If your child forgets his lunch, you may bring it to school.
 Please leave it prominently labeled on the counter in the kitchen so as not to interrupt class.